New Zealand’s land records are held in three forms – the original paper records, on microfilm, and as digital files:

 Field book/notes

-Detailed records of field measurement made by surveyors, including some of the earliest survey records.
-SAMPLE
+Field books and field notes are detailed records of field measurements made by surveyors.
+These include some of New Zealand’s earliest survey records.

 Legalisation cards